 - Agency & Municipal Meetings Agency and Municipal meetings will be held to discuss and coordinate specific project issues with those that would be impacted by the project.

 - Public Meetings/Public Hearings Public Meetings will be held at key points during the project development phase to engage the public.
 The purpose of the meetings will be to solicit the preferences and opinions of those who participate regarding the information presented.
 Questions raised by meeting participants, depending on the nature, will be either answered immediately or addressed in subsequent meetings, newsletters or other communication mechanisms.

-A Public Hearing will be held near the end of the Phase 1 Study.
-The Public Hearing will present the evaluation of the recommended alternative.
+A Public Hearing was held near the end of the Phase 1 Study.
+The Public Hearing will presented the evaluation of the recommended alternative, click here to view materials for the Hearing.
 The hearing is part of a Federal requirement for the Finding of No Significant Impact (FONSI) under the National Environmental Policy Act (NEPA).
-The public will have the opportunity to view and provide their testimony on the preferred alternative.
+The public had the opportunity to view and provide their testimony on the preferred alternative.
 Comments received at the public meetings will be documented and the information will be considered as a part of the analysis and evaluation of the improvement alternatives.
-Individuals on the mailing list will receive invitations in the mail announcing meeting information.
+Individuals on the mailing list received invitations in the mail announcing meeting information.